 Who is truly wise?

-James says: “Let them [who are wise and understanding] show it by their good life, by deeds done” (v.
+James says: “Let them [who are wise and understanding] show it by their good life, by deeds done in the humility that comes from wisdom” (v.
 13).
 According to James, wisdom is shown through how a person applies the knowledge he has gained about God in life’s situations, and who does so in a right and loving way.
 It is evidently displayed through the decisions made, actions undertaken, and words spoken.
 As Ronald Blue (a Christian financier) states: “Wisdom is not measured by degrees but by deeds.
 It is not a matter of acquiring truth in lectures but of applying truth to life.”

 It is interesting to note that there is a close relationship between wisdom and humility (v.
 13).
 The wise person is a humble person.
 Humility has the attributes of gentleness and submissiveness; it does not imply weakness in any sense.
 A familiar Bible character who’s described as such is Moses (Numbers 12:3)—and Moses was certainly not weak!
 Throughout his life, there was a constant submission to God and His word—which truly marked him as a man of God.

 James also goes on to distinguish between false wisdom and true wisdom.
 The source and outcome for both are completely different.
-False wisdom is “earthly, unspiritual, of the devil” and results in “disorder and evil practice” (vv.
+False wisdom is “earthly, unspiritual, demonic” and results in “disorder and every evil practice” (vv.
 15-16).
 It is marked by “bitter envy and selfish ambition” (v.
-13).
+14).
 Have we ever been guilty of taking on a difficult role in church on the pretext of serving God sacrificially but really because we wanted to prove that we could do a better job than our predecessor?

 True wisdom, on the other hand, comes from having a holy, reverent fear of the Lord, and humbly acknowledging that God is the Lord of our lives (Psalm 111:10, Proverbs 9:10).
 True wisdom results in peace instead of disorder, and in righteousness instead of evil practices (v.
 18).